randylien/oren.github.com/posts/grunt.md

 ![grunt](http://gruntjs.com/img/logo.png)

 ## What is Grunt?
-Grunt is a build tool for JavaScript project. it automate all the annoying tasks so you don't have to think about them. a few common tasks - linting, assets minification, compiling stuff (coffeescript, stylus, etc) and running your tests on code change.
+Grunt is a build tool for JavaScript projects.
+It automate all the annoying tasks so you don't have to think about them. a few common examples are linting, assets minification, compiling stuff (coffeescript, stylus, etc) and running your tests on code change.
-It's open source and available on [github].
+It's open source and available on github.
 [This](http://gruntjs.com/) is Grunt's website.

 In this blog post I want to show you how to install it and  how to automate a few common tasks.
-Hopefuly it will convince you to drop everything you are doing and you'll find yourself adding grunt to your current project.
+Hopefully it will convince you to drop everything you are doing and you'll find yourself adding grunt to your current project.

-*note - your can get the complete code sample [here](https://github.com/oren/oren.github.com/tree/master/posts/grunt)*
+*note - your can get the complete code sample [here](https://github.com/oren/oren.github.com/tree/master/posts/grunt).*

 ## Installing Grunt
 Grunt is available as an npm module. npm is the package manager for node.js, so you'll need to install node first.